 - Knowing the best ways to measure performance and drive accountability for outcomes when we can no longer “see” work being done

-To see if your organization is ready for the unique challenges of managing remotely on an ongoing basis and the steps you need to be taking right now to get ready, check out our Remote Manager Readiness Checklist or Self Assessment (below).
+To see if your organization is ready for the unique challenges of managing remotely on an ongoing basis and the steps you need to be taking right now to get ready, check out our Remote Manager Readiness Checklist or our Self-Assessment Survey.